 The UGA Idea Accelerator Program, sponsored by UGA’s Entrepreneurship Program and ATDC, takes place twice each fall and spring semester.
 There are two, four-week “business boot camp” sessions that prepare students for the next step in their business development.
-By participating in the Idea Accelerator you are eligible for the Build Test Accelerator.
+After participating in the Idea Accelerator student entrepreneurs are eligible to take the next step with the UGA Entrepreneurship Build Test Accelerator.

 Meetings: